 Dog-specific shampoos can be a bit pricey.

 When using a bar of soap, those last bits and pieces can be put into a bag and used on your pup!
 What I loved was that I could hold it in my hand and rub the oils on both Penny and Autumn’s coat.
 Then put the bar down and work the oils into a nice creamy lather.
-There is no waste with this dog shampoo bar and you don’t have to worry about using too much as you control that!
+There is no waste with this dog shampoo bar, and you don’t have to worry about using too much as you control that!

 We do have one word of warning – make sure to keep the soap away from your dog’s reach as the smell may entice them to take a bite!
 We almost had an incident with Autumn.
 Ingestion of soap can be harmful.

-Five out of Five Paws
+Four out of Four Paws

 Acme Canine gives HomeBrewed Soaps for Dogs 4 paws up.
 It meets all the qualities of a great dog bathing product and smells lovely as well.

 Have a product you’d like us to test?
 Send us the product’s name and where we can obtain it, and your favorite Dog Blogger will do the rest!